It is a Safe

 unexpectedly of a heart attack less than two years after assuming

-office).
-The numerous contenders for the position of the Prime
+office.
+There were numerous contenders for the position of the Prime

 Minister-ship.
 They were unable to agree among themselves, and hence